szabgab/perlmaven.com/sites/en/pages/command-line-counter.md

 ---

-As part of the [big counter example project](https://code-maven.com/counter), this example runs on the command line and uses a plain text file as <b>back-end database</b>.
+As part of the [big counter example project](https://code-maven.com/counter), this example runs on the command line and uses a plain text file as **back-end database**.
 It is probably the most basic version of all the [counter examples](https://code-maven.com/counter), that provides a single counter.